freedomofpress/securedrop-workstation/README.md

     sudo apt-get update ; sudo apt-get dist-upgrade

-Qubes 4.0 does not ship with Whonix, so we'll install it manually.
-In a `dom0` shell, run:

-    sudo rpm --import /etc/pki/rpm-gpg/RPM-GPG-KEY-qubes-4.0-templates-community

-to import a key that RC1 does not automatically import (this is a known bug that is fixed in RC2).
-Then:

-    sudo qubes-dom0-update --enablerepo=qubes-templates-community qubes-template-whonix-gw qubes-template-whonix-ws

-Your "Q" menu should now include `whonix-ws` and `whonix-gw` VMs- these are template VMs for creating whonix proxy and workstation VMs.
-Liberally follow the instructions at https://www.whonix.org/wiki/Qubes/Install to create the `sys-whonix` ProxyVM and an initial `anon-whonix` AppVM.
-The instructions there also describe configuring the whonix templates to use the new `sys-whonix` VM as their network VMs, which is important for enabling updates over Tor.

 ### Development

 My development workflow is different depending on if I'm working on provisioning components or submission-handling scripts.

-For developing salt states and other provisioning component, I work in a development VM and make changes to individual state and top files there.
+For developing salt states and other provisioning components, I work in a development VM and make changes to individual state and top files there.
 Then, in the `dom0` copy of this project, I'll `make clone` to copy over the updated files, then use `make <vm-name>` to rebuilt an individual VM, or `make all` to rebuild the full installation.
 Current valid target VM names are `sd-journalist`, `sd-gpg`, `sd-whonix`, `disp-vm`.

 For developing submission processing scripts I often work directly in the virtual machine running the component I'm working on.
 When I'm at a good checkpoint, I'll copy the updated files to my work VM with `qvm-copy-to-vm ...`, move the copied files into place in the repo, and commit the changes there.
 This process is a little awkward, and it would be nice to make it better.